 The Peacemaking Unit

-An analysis of conflicts in Africa between 1990 and 2010 shows a considerable decline in conflicts on the continent.
-This is due to many reasons, among them peacemaking interventions and advances in non-military forms of conflict resolution.
+An analysis of conflict in Africa between 1990 and 2010 showed a considerable decline in conflict that occurred on the continent during this period.
+This was due to many reasons, among them peacemaking interventions and advances in non-military forms of conflict resolution.
 Nonetheless, Africa today is still affected by armed conflicts that undermine efforts to bring about much needed sustainable socio-economic development that is required for the continent to effectively compete in the international arena.
 Peace and security is therefore a prerequisite for sustainable development on the continent.
+The prevention of violent conflict, and the promotion of dialogue and peaceful resolution of conflicts is therefore vital.
+The field of Peacemaking plays an important role in this regard.

 Overall Goal and Objectives